seenthattinker/Conceptinero/wiki/sredEligible.md

 Rather, it is performed with other non-SR&ED work.
 For example, SR&ED can be carried out:

-![x] at the same location where other work is being performed
+- at the same location where other work is being performed

-![x] by staff performing their regular duties; or
+- by staff performing their regular duties; or

-![x] while building or operating commercial equipment or facilities.
+- while building or operating commercial equipment or facilities.

 Shop floor SR&ED usually occurs when SR&ED is carried out in conjunction or simultaneously with excluded commercial work.
 Paragraph (i) of the